-So I will quote below the “vision” printed at UShistory.org and put in bold type the section that sounds eerily like an invasion of jihadists.
+So I will quote below the “vision” printed at UShistory.org and put in bold type the section that sounds eerily like an invasion of jihadists or marxists.
 (At least the story has a triumphant ending.)

 In the National Tribune, 1880, an article appeared giving an account of the “Vision of Washington” at Valley Forge.
 The account was told by a gentleman named Anthony Sherman, who supposedly was at Valley Forge during the winter of 1777-78.
 The story has been published several times.

 Some people will say that it is substantiated by the fact that a copy of the account is in the Library of Congress.
 This argument of authenticity is misleading in and of itself.
 The Library of Congress has copies of anything published.
 That does not indicate accuracy of the content.